-The Offshore Wind Energy Act (Wet windenergie op zee) [17] introduces so called Wind Farm Site Decisions (kavelbesluiten).
+The Offshore Wind Energy Act (Wet windenergie op zee) [17] came into force on 1st July 2015.
+It is designed to encourage greater efficiency in the use of the North Sea, cost reductions and accelerate the deployment of offshore wind energy.
+The act introduces so called Wind Farm Site Decisions (kavelbesluiten).
 A Wind Farm Site Decision specifies the location for a wind farm and the conditions under which it may be constructed and operated.
 These conditions give developers flexibility regarding the design and operational aspects of the wind farm.
 This should give commercial parties opportunities for choosing the best technical options within the design parameters and realise a project at the lowest possible costs.